-The information in this second year report (School Year 2012-13), the first year new lunch standards were implemented, will provide data for observing the improvements resulting from the implementation of the Healthy, Hunger-Free Kids Act.
-Data was collected from a survey of all state child nutrition directors and a nationally representative sample of School Food Authorities (SFAs).
+The information in this second year report (school year 2012-13), the first year new lunch standards were implemented, will provide data for observing the improvements resulting from the implementation of the Healthy, Hunger-Free Kids Act.
+Data was collected from a survey of all state child nutrition directors and a nationally representative sample of school food authorities.

 Examining the Potential to Expand Data Matching in the School Meal Program Eligibility and Verification Processes

 This White Paper examines whether any additional means-tested programs might be feasible for use in the direct certification of school-age children participating in school meals or for verification of household income on meal applications.

 Approaches to Measuring Erroneous Payments in the National School Lunch Program and School Breakfast Program At The State Level

 The second Access, Participation, Eligibility and Certification Study (APEC II) included a follow-on report that provided statistically-derived state-level estimates of school meals erroneous payments.
 However, while APEC II provided a rough indicator of relative risk for groups of states (e.g., higher than average, about average, lower than average), it was not a state-representative direct measure, and creating actual annual measures of such erroneous payments at the state level using APEC methodology is cost-prohibitive.
 This report explores alternative approaches to developing measurement-based state-specific estimates that are responsive to year-to-year changes in the actual underlying rate in each state.
 It also provides cost and burden estimates for the implementation of each of these methods.